top of page

 Sand Beach | Acadia Ocean Path

 This afternoon/evening get out on the water.
 There are tours for every taste and ability.
 You can ride on a lobster boat, spot seals, bird watch, see lighthouses, or set sail on a schooner.
-TIP: Bar Harbor has the greatest concentration of tours.
+Try one of these tours:

 Main Street | Bar Harbor